SafeExamBrowser/seb-server/docs/exam_config.rst

 SEB Setting Differences
 -----------------------

-In the current version (1.0) of SEB Server, there are some differences to some SEB settings and also some SEB settings that are currently not available on the SEB Server.
+In the current version of SEB Server, there are some differences to some SEB settings as well as some SEB settings that are slightly different or not available at all on the SEB Server.

 **SEB settings currently not supported by the SEB Server**